aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-xlsx-to-xlsb/_index.md

 The following example demonstrates how to merge XLSX to XLSB in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSX to XLSB.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLSB file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges XLSX to XLSB.
+See Java example that merges XLSX to XLSB.

 {{% /blocks/products/pf/agp/text %}}